sinjinir1999/aiden/README.md

 # Aiden.
-Your physio assistant.
+Your physio assistant

 ### Aiden is a web app utilising **_tensorflow.js_**, browser-based Machine Learning library, to enable accessible physiotherapy for the Visually Impaired and other people as well - talking through exercises by responding to users' postures in real-time.